appscode-cloud/docs/src/en/selfhost-setup/install/selfhosted-demo.md

 section_menu: selfhost-setup
 ---

 # Deploying AppsCode Platform: Self Hosted Demo

 Welcome to the AppsCode Platform's "Self Hosted Demo" deployment!
-Experience the power of AppsCode in a quick and convenient trial environment.
-Follow these steps to deploy the AppsCode Platform in Self Hosted Demo mode:
+Follow these steps to deploy the AppsCode Platform in Self Hosted Demo mode.

-Deployment of the platform needs a Kubernetes Cluster with VM size at least **16 GB ram**, **4+ cpus** & **Routable IP**.
+Deployment of the platform needs a Kubernetes Cluster with VM size at least **16 GB ram**, **4-6 cpus** & **Routable IP**.

 If you have a Ubuntu 22.04 server with **16 GB ram**, **4+ cpus** & **Routable IP**, you will find instructions to install `k3s` cluster in the server. <br>
 If you already have a k8s cluster, you can skip the `k3s` setup procedure.

 ### 1. Visit the AppsCode Self-Hosted Page

-Navigate to [AppsCode Self-Hosted](https://selfhost.appscode.com/appscode).
+Navigate to [AppsCode Self-Hosted](https://selfhost.appscode.com).
 Here you will find your previously generated self-hosted installers. <br>
 Click on the `Create New Installer` button to get started.

 ### 2. Choose Deployment Mode